dxe4/demographics/README.md

 ### ward_pop_f30to45.csv
 Per Ward counts of electorate (nbr people eligible to vote) and percentage of those who voted in 2015 General Election.
 8297 rows.

-### EUps_sector_in.csv and EUps_sector_out.csv
-Data from census England-Wales 2011 for UK residents born in EU countries (except UK) at the granular level of postcode sector. "in" for the row file downloaded from http://www.nomisweb.co.uk/query/select/getdatasetbytheme.asp?collapse=yes) and "out" for the data after cleansing.

-### PASSPORTps_sector_in.csv and PASSPORTps_sector_out.csv
-Data from census England-Wales 2011 for UK residents with only or also a EU passport at the granular level of postcode sector. "in" for the row file downloaded from http://www.nomisweb.co.uk/query/select/getdatasetbytheme.asp?collapse=yes) and "out" for the data after cleansing.

-### WOMEN30_45ps_sector_in.csv, MENps_sector_in.csv, and WOMEN30_45ps_sector_out.csv
-Data from census England-Wales 2011 for women in the age range 30-45 at the granular level of postcode sector. "in" for the row file downloaded from http://www.nomisweb.co.uk/query/select/getdatasetbytheme.asp?collapse=yes) and "out" for the data after cleansing.
-The "MEN" file is used to find the percentage of women, in the age range, over the total population of the postalcode sector.

-### AGESps_sector_in.csv and AGESps_sector_out.csv
-Data from census England-Wales 2011 for UK residents in the age range 10-44 at the granular level of postcode sector. "in" for the row file downloaded from http://www.nomisweb.co.uk/query/select/getdatasetbytheme.asp?collapse=yes) and "out" for the data after cleansing.
-The age range has been chosen considering that these are the 2011 data (people 11 years old in 2011 are now 19 and are above vote age)
+## Data at the postalcode sector granularity level
+The data were collected on Sunday 28th April 2019 from the census of England and Wales of 2011 (http://www.nomisweb.co.uk/query/select/getdatasetbytheme.asp?collapse=yes).
+The uploaded files are "in" for the original files downloaded from the website and "out" for the one used to build the final cleaned table tidy_data.feather.
+The downloaded data are for the following cathegories:

+EU born individuals resident in UK
+EU passport owners resident in UK
+Women 30-45
+Young people (people aged 10 in 2011 can now vote)

 ### ward_to_local_district.csv